Course policies

 Since we are running your code to check it, you must have the data sets be accessed in the standard way for the class.
 That is to say, the following code (or something similar that sets up the correct directory structure) must be at the top of each submitted notebook that uses a data set.

-import os, sys if "google.colab" in sys.modules: data_path = "https://s3.amazonaws.com/bebi103.caltech.edu/data/" else: data_path = "../data/"
+import os, sys if "google.colab" in sys.modules: = "https://s3.amazonaws.com/bebi103.caltech.edu/data/" data_path else: = "../data/" data_path

 When accessing files within your notebooks, do it with something like this: